-Despite the relatively progressive policies in place, there is an oversupply of off-street car parking in the municipality.
+Despite current policies to reduce the construction of unnecessary off-street parking, there is an oversupply of off-street parking in the municipality.
 This oversupply impacts the number of vehicles in the municipality, building heights, streetscapes, housing affordability and mode choice.
 In contrast, not enough off-street bicycle parking, motorcycle parking and car share spaces have been provided in new buildings.
-Our research found that not enough bicycle parking being provided in new developments, despite routine provision above the minimum rates required by the Planning Scheme.
+Our research found that not enough bicycle parking is being provided in new developments, despite routine provision above the minimum rates required by the Planning Scheme.

 Existing and future parking spaces can be more efficiently used by adopting an 'unbundling' approach, where parking spaces are titled separately from dwellings.
 This creates a market for parking bays, where people can sell or rent unused bays.
 This will support fewer parking spaces to be constructed, lower development costs and potentially lower housing prices.
-This approach was adopted in the recent West Melbourne Structure Plan and in Fishermans Bend.
+This approach was adopted in the West Melbourne Structure Plan and in Fishermans Bend.